Sleeping in the Nothing: Commercial performance

 Sleeping in the Nothing debuted and peaked at number fifty-seven on the UK Albums Chart, lasting one week in the chart.
 In the United States, the album reached number 117 on the US Billboard 200.

-The first and only single from the album, "One Word", peaked at number one on three Billboard dance charts, making Osbourne the first artist in the history of the Billboard charts to top all three dance surveys in the same week.
+The only single from the album, "One Word", peaked at number one on three Billboard dance charts, making Osbourne the first artist in the history of the Billboard charts to top all three dance surveys in the same week.
 The single also reached number nine on the UK Singles Chart.